New Local Plan

 You can now purchase copies of the Local Plan Written Statement and associated Policies Maps on the Council's website.
 Please see below for more information.

 The period for Representations to be submitted ended at 5pm on Monday 25 July.
 Information on how to view the submitted representations can be viewed on the Local Plan Examination page.

 Once individual representations are processed, the individual who submitted them will be able to view them online, via their account, on the Council's consultation portal.

 The council published the following documents for representations to be made:

 - View SD3-Habitat Regulations Assessment (HRA)

 - View SD4-Wirral Local Plan Equalities Impact Assessment

-A range of other supporting documents, background papers and evidence studies which have informed or explain the council’s approach to preparing various parts of the Plan are also available.
+A range of other supporting documents, background papers and evidence studies which have informed or explain the council’s approach to preparing various parts of the Plan were also available.

-The following summary documents have been prepared and can be viewed and downloaded here:
+The following summary documents were prepared and can be viewed and downloaded here: